Ways to Deepen Your Relationship With God (for Moms)

 Seek God in small ways in this season.

-In saying all this, I am not saying to just forget about seeking God in the baby seasons.
+In saying all this, I am not saying to just forget about seeking God in the baby seasons and difficult times.
 My husband and I don’t quit working on our marriage just because we don’t have time like we did before.
 We just do it on whatever scale we can.
 It might just be quick goodbye kisses, telling each other snippets of our day while balancing babies, settling squabbles, and watching so the supper doesn’t burn, or talking while doing our work and projects after the little ones are all sleeping.

 For now that may be pretty much all we can do, but it’s okay.
 We know we will do more together in times that aren’t so intense.
 Eventually things will settle enough that we will be able to sit down and talk awhile, or watch the stars together.

 Seek God, and in the dry seasons trust that he doesn’t scold us if we don’t have the time we once did, and if hormones and sleepless nights make us feel distant.
 This is not an excuse to abandon relationship, even though we don’t have the same amount of time to dedicate to Him.
+Our spiritual growth can continue as we put our roots down deep searching for the Living Water.

 God meets us where we are.

 He meets us where we are, over dishes, laundry, and crying babies.
 He does not ask us to always spend an hour just with Him.
 When we have young ones (and other times too), He is gentle with us.
+God’s presence is with us wherever we are.
+God’s love does not abandon us.

 “He shall feed his flock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young.”
 Isaiah 40:11